FranckPachot/yb-perf-hub/README.md

 2. Go to http://localhost:3000

-3. Set your data source to any node on your YugabyteDB cluser
+3. Set your data source to any node on your YugabyteDB cluster

-4. Go to home and select you data source
+4. Go to home and select your data source

+⚠️ it creates some Foreign Data Wrapper and views to see all nodes

 and watch something like this: